 .

-In the event of an accident or fire, in addition to the workers present, it is also necessary that the emergency teams, firemen23Cf.
-ENSOSP, Les nanomatériaux : enjeux, risques et éléments de réflexion sur la réponse opérationnelle des sapeurs-pompiers, 2010etc. are well informed of the presence of nanomaterials on the site and well protected.
+In the event of an accident or fire, in addition to the workers present, it is also necessary for the emergency teams, firemen21Cf.
+ENSOSP, Les nanomatériaux : enjeux, risques et éléments de réflexion sur la réponse opérationnelle des sapeurs-pompiers, 2010, etc. to be informed of the presence of nanomaterials on the site and well protected.

 • laboratory research